Teen Vogue Promotes Antifa, Marx, Communism, Makes It Sound Cool

 IT’S COOL

-Here’s another paragraph of many that make it all seem so cool [we left out the links]:
+Here’s another paragraph of many that make it all seem so cool:

 “Anarchist symbols like the black flag and the circle A are easily recognizable when scrawled on desks or spray-painted on walls, but they have also become ubiquitous in music and film, from SLC Punk to V for Vendetta to the punk rock slasher flick Green Room (though the biker-soap Sons of Anarchy has nothing to do with the political ideology itself).
 Even hip-hop queen Cardi B rocked a big circle A patch in the video for her smash hit “Bodak Yellow”.